vinujosef/NodeCLI-SendGrid/README.md

 # NodeCLI-SendGrid
 Node CLI App for sending email using SendGrid API

-This is an interactive command line application built using Node JS, and with the help of SendGrid API we will send emails to a list of users.
+This is an interactive command line application built using Node JS.
+With the help of SendGrid API, the app will send emails to a list of users as specified in the "input/employees.csv" file.

 Once the application loads :
-* it will output the list of users to whom the email will be send
+* the list of users to whom the email will be send is printed (from "input/employees.csv" file)
 * ask sender's email, name and subject of mail as input

-In this program, the list of users to whom the email should be send is saved in Input -> employees.csv

 ## Usage